IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

    cd k8-secrets-as-hyperledger-fabric-wallet
    ```

 - Copy the downloaded connection profile(in previous step) at `src/main/resources`.
+The sample connection profile named as `org1msp_profile.json` is available in repository.

 - Replace `Your_Connection_Profile_Name` by the name of your downloaded connection profile in `src/main/resources/application.yml`.